-We set the festival up in 2010 to celebrate the area’s radical and literary history.
-From the non-conformists who gathered around Newington Green in the 17th century to the diverse community that exists today, Stoke Newington has long been a melting pot of new ideas, artistic endeavour and off-centre thinking and our programming is directly inspired by the mavericks and rabble-rousers – Mary Wollstonecraft, Reverend Richard Price, Edgar Allen Poe, Daniel Defoe, Anna Laetitia Barbauld & many more – who helped shape the world we know.
+Stoke Newington has been one of the most fascinating London ‘villages’ throughout history.
+From the non-conformists who gathered around Newington Green in the 17th century to the diverse community that exists today, it’s long been a melting pot of new ideas, artistic endeavour and off-centre thinking and our programming is directly inspired by the mavericks and rabble-rousers who were born, lived or worked here – Mary Wollstonecraft, Reverend Richard Price, Edgar Allan Poe, Daniel Defoe, John Berger, Marc Bolan, Sid Vicious & many more – who helped shape the world we know.

 We’re a non-profit organisation and, as we grow, we’re generating and supporting a range of adult and child literacy projects in Hackney.

 We’re ardent and vocal supporters of our local libraries and work closely with Hackney Library Services throughout the year.
 A big mention must go to the Community Library Service team who have become part of the extended LitFest family.
-Their work in providing books, DVDs, magazines & jigsaws to over 700 housebound Hackney residents is a life-line to many people who would otherwise be socially excluded.
+Their work in providing books, DVDs, magazines & jigsaws to over 700 housebound Hackney residents is a lifeline to many people who would otherwise be socially excluded.

 To see what they do, year round, please check out their video: